S-01169

 Enforcement Authority

-Dual enforcement.
-The Attorney General may bring an action in the Supreme Court for injunctive relief, restitution, and civil penalties without proof of actual injury.
-Private right of action by plenary proceeding for any person harmed by a violation of §§ 86-a, 86-b, 87, 88, 89, or 89-a.
-At the motion to dismiss stage, the court shall presume the AI system was operated in violation of specified law and that such violation caused the alleged harm; the defendant may rebut through clear and convincing evidence.
-A developer may rebut presumptions by demonstrating compliance with the safe harbor under § 89-b.
+Attorney General enforcement and private right of action.
+The Attorney General may apply to the Supreme Court for injunctive relief and civil penalties for violations of sections 86-a, 86-b, 87, 88, 89, or 89-a without requiring proof of actual injury.
+Any person harmed by a violation of those sections may bring a private plenary proceeding.
+At the motion to dismiss stage, the court presumes the AI system was operated in violation of the specified law and that the violation caused the alleged harm; defendants must rebut by clear and convincing evidence.
+Developers may invoke the safe harbor under section 89-b as a rebuttal defense.

 Penalties

-AG enforcement: civil penalty of up to $20,000 per violation, injunctive relief, and restitution; no proof of actual injury required for injunction.
+AG enforcement: civil penalty of up to $20,000 per violation, injunctive relief, and restitution.
+No proof of actual injury required for AG injunction.
 Private right of action: compensatory damages and legal fees to the prevailing party.
-Private plaintiffs must show harm.
-Court allowances to the AG as provided in CPLR § 8303(a)(6).
+Private plaintiffs must demonstrate harm, but benefit from a rebuttable presumption of violation and causation at the motion to dismiss stage.
+Whistleblower employees may petition for appropriate relief as provided in Labor Law § 740(5).

 Who Is Covered